fkie-cad/Logprep/doc/source/examples/minikube.rst

 If you want to use local logprep container images, you can build the images with the following commands:

 .. code-block:: bash
-    :caption: switch docker context to minikube in bash
+    :caption: Switch docker context to minikube in bash

     eval $(minikube docker-env)